codeHokage1/fcc_timestamp_microservice/README.md

 // where xxxxxxxxxxx is a unix time, returns a json response of the given date in its unix and utc equivalents
 ```

+:warning: **Note**: that the request parameter has to be in the correct date format: yyyy-MM-dd.
+Any format aside this, whic is also not a unix date equivalent would return an error message json